faizpuru/ha-pilot-wire-climate/README.md

 - Optional support for temperature `sensor` entities.

 ### Compatibility
-The integration is compatible with the following devices:
+The integration is compatible with the following devices or any climate manageable with a select entity :
 - **Equation**: SIN-4-FP-21_EQU
 - **Legrand**: 064882
 - **NodOn**: SIN-4-FP-20, SIN-4-FP-21